zukunft/zukunft.com/docs/code_functions_all.md

     \-- ip_check - section for function ip_check not yet defined that it should be load sql in /user/user.php
     \-- get - section for function get not yet defined that it should be load sql in /user/user.php
     \-- create_system_user - section for function create_system_user not yet defined that it should be load sql in /user/user.php
+    \-- no_diff - section for function no_diff not yet defined that it should be compare in /user/user.php
     \-- can_add - section for function can_add not yet defined that it should be owner and access in /user/user.php
     \-- can_be_changed_by - section for function can_be_changed_by not yet defined that it should be owner and access in /user/user.php
     \-- can_change - section for function can_change is expected to be sandbox in /user/user.php